The Very Hungry City: Urban Energy Efficiency and the Economic Fate of Cities, by Austin Troy

 About the Author

-Austin Troy, PhD is Associate Professor at the University of Vermont’s Rubenstein School of Environment and Natural Resources, with an additional appointment in computer science.
-He addresses issues around urban and regional planning using tools such as Geographic Information Systems and spatial modeling.
+Austin Troy, PhD is Professor and Chair of the Department of Urban and Regional Planning at the University of Colorado, Denver in the College of Architecture and Planning.
+He addresses issues around urban and regional sustainability using tools such as Geographic Information Systems and spatial modeling.
 He is principal and co-founder of Spatial Informatics Group, LLC, an environmental consulting firm in operation since 1998.
-Educated at Yale College (B.A.), Yale School of Forestry & Environmental Studies (M.F.), and University of California Berkeley (Ph.D.), he also is Director of both UVM's Transportation Research Center and its Spatial Analysis Lab, a fellow of the Gund Institute of Ecological Economics, and co-principal investigator of the Baltimore Ecosystem Study, one of the National Science Foundation’s two urban Long-Term Ecological Research projects.
+Prior to coming to Colorado, he was a faculty member at the University of Vermont, where he directed their Transportation Research Center.
+He is also a co-principal investigator of the Baltimore Ecosystem Study, one of the National Science Foundation’s two urban Long-Term Ecological Research projects.
 In addition, he served for four years as a planning commissioner for the city of Burlington VT.
 He has published dozens of articles and book chapters in the past and edited one book.
+He was educated at Yale College (B.A.), Yale School of Forestry & Environmental Studies (M.F.), and University of California Berkeley (Ph.D.).
 This is his first book authored on his own.
-Originally from Los Angeles, he currently lives in Shelburne, VT with his wife and two sons.
+Originally from Los Angeles, he currently lives in Denver, CO with his wife and two sons.

 photo: Susannah Kerest